rubatopy/rubato/docs/source/tutorials/platformer/step5.rst

 Step 5 - Finishing Touches
 ###############################

 This is the final step!
-We'll be making small quality-of-life changes to the game to make it play more like a real platformer.
+We'll be making quality-of-life changes to the game to make it play more like a real platformer.

 .. important::